DD2480-Group-4/lab2/README.md

 ### With IDE
 1. Set Java version to Java 21.
+2. Add GitHub access token to environment variables
-2. Import into gradle-compatible IDE and run.
+3. Import into gradle-compatible IDE and run.

 ### In Terminal
 1. Set Java version to Java 21.
-2. Run `./gradlew build` .
+2. Add GitHub access token to environment variables
-3. Run `cd builds/libs`
+3. Run `./gradlew run`
-4. Run `Java <.jar File>`

 ## How to use:
 1. Setup GitHub to send webhooks to it.
-2. Add GitHub access token to environment variables
+1. Add GitHub access token to environment variables
-3. Build and run the server
+2. Build and run the server according to instructions above

 The results from the build and tests will be set as the commit-status on GitHub of the last commit in the push.
 History of the builds can also be accessed in a web-browser at the servers URL.